 E: 150mm for sewer up to 900mm in diameter.
-[Addendum No. 1 - Mar 2021]

-Figure 2: RC trench Width for Sewer Depth > 3m or Diameter Larger than 300mm
+Figure 2: RC trench Width for Sewer Depth > 3m or Diameter > 300mm (Fully Haunch Type D)

 - c.
 The trench shall be accessible from the top of the trench.
 The trench shall be covered with removable slabs or other hard covers with lifting feature. - d.
 Tiling of the individual removable covers is allowed provided they remain removable without cutting/hacking of tiles when access is required.